top of page

 M: Very well - with or without foodstuffs?

-M: Very well, my Lord (leaves)
+M(sighs): Very well, my Lord (leaves)

 SBD: Are you certain this skull is human?
 It has the aspect of a goat or some other farm animal - or the skull of a maiden sacrificed at the altar in the good old times?
+A monk? - I wonder who exhumed him?

-CSM: Good lord Scrope - they were Augustinians - founded, I recall...
+CSM: Good lord, Scrope - they were Augustinians - founded, I recall...

 SBD: Indeed - a fine set of fellows, I’m sure!